RTIInternational/harness-vue-bootstrap/docs/components/filters/input.md

 ```
 ***
 ### synchronous
-This property controls whether or not the filter automatically triggers harness's `loadData` lifecycle hook on change.
-A 'synchronous' filter is 'in sync' with harness's lifecycle, and therefore does trigger `loadData` when it changes.
+This property controls whether or not the filter automatically triggers Harness-Vue's `loadData` lifecycle hook on change.
+A 'synchronous' filter is 'in sync' with Harness-Vue's lifecycle, and therefore does trigger `loadData` when it changes.
 * **Type**: `Boolean`
 * **Required**: No
 * **Default**: `true`